michal-madeiski/studies-java-data-structures-and-algorithms/README.md

 _Lab[number] is a one-week homework assignment.<br>_
-_Mod[number] is a live coding task called "modification" by the lab class instructor.<br>_ _Mods for Lab3 to Lab9 can be found in their dirs or directly in the code (marked wuth a comment)._
+_Mod[number] is a live coding task called "modification" by the lab class instructor.<br>_ _Mods for Lab3 to Lab9 can be found in their dirs or directly in the code (marked with a comment)._